-Exercise Description (i) Normal breathing The wearer should breathe normally with no head movements (ii) Deep breathing The wearer should breathe slowly and deeply, taking care not (iii) Turning head side to side The wearer should slowly turn their head from side to side between the extreme positions on each side (approximately 15-20 times per minute).
-The head shall be held at each ex- treme momentarily, so the wearer can inhale at each side. (iv) Moving head up and down The wearer should slowly move their head up and down (approximately 15-20 times per minute).
-The wearer should be instructed to inhale in the up position (ie when looking to- (v) Talking The wearer should talk slowly and loudly enough to be heard clearly by the fit tester.
+Exercise Description (i) Normal breathing The wearer should breathe normally with no head movements or talking. (ii) Deep breathing The wearer should breathe slowly and deeply, taking care not to hyperventilate. (iii) Turning head side to side The wearer should slowly turn their head from side to side between the extreme positions on each side (approximately 15-20 times per minute).
+The head shall be held at each extreme momentarily, so the wearer can inhale at each side. (iv) Moving head up and down The wearer should slowly move their head up and down (approximately 15-20 times per minute).
+The wearer should be instructed to inhale in the up position (ie when looking toward the ceiling). (v) Talking The wearer should talk slowly and loudly enough to be heard clearly by the fit tester.
 The wearer should read from a standard reading passage or count down from 100. (vi) Bending over From a normal standing position, the wearer should bend at the waist as if to touch their toes and then return to an upright position.
 Repeat approximately 10-15 times throughout the duration of the exercise. (vii) Normal breathing Same as exercise (i).
+1 ı